HBNetwork/python-decouple/README.rst

         print False

 It will print **True**, because ``os.environ['DEBUG']`` returns the **string** ``"False"``.
+Since it's a non-empty string, it will be evaluated as True.

 *Decouple* provides a solution that doesn't look like a workaround: ``config('DEBUG', cast=bool)``.